Blueprint: agent harnesses

 Load the same memory from any harness.

-This is the core pattern from the singleton-memory demo: load ontology first, retrieve scoped records and semantic episodes, then let the current harness act on durable state.
+This is the core pattern from the singleton-memory demo: load schema first, retrieve scoped records and semantic episodes, then let the current harness act on durable state.

 Implementation blueprint